Goji blossom

 Ananasnaja hardy to -35F

-Anna female kiwi arguta 2yr
+Ana female kiwi arguta 2yr

-Meader male kiwi companion for Anna or Geneva female
+Meader male kiwi companion for Ana female

-Meader kiwi arguta male
+Meader kiwi (male) 2yr

 Actinidia kolomikta Red Beauty - female.
 Use one "Arctic Beauty" as the male pollinator per up to five female "Red Beauty".
 Other kiwi male varieties may bloom too late to pollinate Red Beauty.